 The heart of this prosecutor’s office resides within its victim services department.
 The Victoria County Criminal District Attorney’s Office has made victim services a priority in this office, with our colleagues from other agencies and in our community.
-The Victim Assistance Coordinator, SARA A. BILL, has the duty and responsibility to ensure that every victim, guardian of a victim, or close relative of a deceased victim is afforded their rights granted by Article 56.02 of the Texas Code of Criminal Procedure.
+The Victim Assistance Coordinator, SARA A. BILL, along with her assistant GWEN SANFORD, have the duty and responsibility to ensure that every victim, guardian of a victim, or close relative of a deceased victim is afforded their rights granted by Article 56.02 of the Texas Code of Criminal Procedure.

-Ms. Bill works closely with appropriate law enforcement agencies, prosecuting attorneys, the Board of Pardons and Paroles, and the judiciary to carry out this duty.
-In addition, she assists victims of property crime and provides crisis intervention for individuals needing protective orders.
+Ms. Bill and Ms. Sanford work closely with appropriate law enforcement agencies, prosecuting attorneys, the Board of Pardons and Paroles, and the judiciary to carry out this duty.
+In addition, they assist victims of property crime and provide crisis intervention for individuals needing protective orders.

 Crime Victims’ are provided, but not limited to, the following basic services:

 - Ensure every victim understand their rights;

 - Information about the case status and outcome;

 - Assistance with filing applications for Crime Victim Compensation and answers to general questions;

 - Information of and registration with the VINE program (Victim Information and Notification Everyday);